open/close all folders

 - A rotating space station is depicted in the 1959 children's book You Will Go to the Moon by Mae and Ira Freeman

-- In Revelation Space, the Nostalgia For Infinity primarily creates gravity by simply accelerating using its Reactionless Drives - the decks are arranged like that of a skyscraper.
+- In Revelation Space, the Nostalgia for Infinity primarily creates gravity by simply accelerating at a constant 1g using its Conjoiner Drive engines - the decks are arranged like that of a skyscraper.
 However, when not accelerating, the ship can spin up independent centrifuge sections for the (nonexistent) passengers.
 Most orbital habitats in the Glitter Belt (and later, the Rust Belt) orbiting Yellowstone resemble carousels or cola cans, and are spun up to generate gravity on the interior.

 Live Action TV